Danielgol/HME-VAS/README.md

 contain 300 images of vertical equations, while the labels folder contains the annotations files written on YOLO format.

+The `classes.txt` contains the labels used on the paper.
+It contains the numerical symbols, from 0 to 9, the addition and subtraction symbols, the equals symbol and the overset symbol, "c1".

 The `labels.csv` file contains the transcription from all 300 images.
 It also highlights which annotator was used to write the equation.
 (This file is going to be added soon)